DWFM: 2010–2024: Radyo5

+On May 1, 2024, Radyo5 launched another TeleRadyo channel True FM TV, which is exclusive on Cignal Channel 19.

+On November 4, 2024 at midnight, True FM signed off for the last time on this frequency, accompanied with a farewell message.
+It then transferred its operations to DWLA 105.9, owned by Bright Star Broadcasting Network Corporation.

 One PH

 After the shutdown of AksyonTV on January 13, 2019, Radyo5 programs began broadcasting in a Cignal-exclusive "teleradyo" channel, One PH, which was initially launched on February 18 and officially launched on July 31.
 Coinciding with the said launch, Radyo5 was added with new studios and programs, and re-extended its weekday broadcast hours.

-Starting August and September 2019, selected Radyo5 and One PH programs (Morning Calls, One Balita, One Balita Pilipinas, Wag Po! and Turbo Time with Mike and Lindy) begin its airing on either simulcast or delayed basis on The 5 Network as part of programming revamp spearheaded by TV5 Network's new CEO Jane Basas.
+Starting August and September 2019, selected Radyo5 and One PH programs (Morning Calls, One Balita, One Balita Pilipinas, Wag Po! and Turbo Time with Mike and Lindy) begin its airing on either simulcast or delayed basis on TV5 as part of programming revamp spearheaded by TV5 Network's new CEO Jane Basas.

 On March 17, 2020, Radyo5, along with One PH, temporarily suspended its regular programming as an effect of the Luzon-wide "enhanced community quarantine" against COVID-19.
 The radio station aired the special edition of One News Now and automated music throughout the day.
 However, regular programs resumed after a few months.

-In December 2020, Cignal TV and Philstar Media Group took over the operations and programming of Radyo Singko, respectively.
+In December 2020, Cignal TV and Philstar Media Group took over the operations and programming of Radyo5, respectively.
 With this development, some of the station's programs aired their respective final episodes during the final weeks of December 2020.
-On January 1, 2021, One PH's programming (except for overnight slots) have been integrated to the programming schedule of Radyo Singko and all the music blocks have been removed.
+On January 1, 2021, One PH's programming (except for overnight slots) have been integrated to the programming schedule of Radyo5 and all the music blocks have been removed.
 The new management retained the radio coverage rights of PBA games, in which its existing exclusive contract between PBA and One Sports (formerly Sports5 and ESPN5) expired by the end of 2022.

-The integrated programming of Radyo Singko and One PH ended upon the launch of the former's new inhouse programs in January 2023, though its Saturday programming remains intact.
-Starting January 29, 2023, its integrated Sunday programming, except for Sunday Mass and Word of God Network, was axed and replaced it with music programming.
+The integrated programming of Radyo5 and One PH ended upon the launch of the former's new inhouse programs in January 2023.
+Starting January 29, 2023, its integrated Sunday programming, except for Healing Mass sa Veritas (simulcast from DZRV-AM) and Word of God Network, was axed and replaced it with new additional music programming.
+Starting May 2023, Radyo5 added new music blocks to its Saturday programming.